REPALphilread/ReP_AL-COREXY-Printer-V-Slot/Readme.txt

 -------------
 Put the config file and the firmware file on the micro SD card and plug it into the main Board.
 Then power up th board.
-(Do not put the files inside additonal folders. please copy it to the root directory of the SD card)
+(Do not put the files inside additonal folders. please copy it to the root directory of the micro SD card)

+Only use good quality SD cards!

 The very latest versions of SmoothiBoard can be found in the internet.